-A student enrolled in a graduate or professional degree program in the Hudson College of Public Health can be appointed as a graduate assistant.
-The primary responsibility of a graduate assistant is participation in the research and teaching effort of the department or program.
-The work effort must contribute to the graduate or professional education of the student and fulfill the requirements for the degree.

-Graduate assistants may be categorized as Graduate Assistants (GA), Graduate Research Assistants (GRA) or Graduate Teaching Assistants (GTA).
-These categories are defined according to the emphasis placed on the student's responsibilities.
+A graduate student enrolled in an MS or PhD degree program can be appointed as a Graduate Assistant (GA) by the Graduate College.
+The primary responsibility of a GA is participation in the research and teaching effort of the department or program.
+The work must contribute to the graduate/professional education of the student and to fulfillment of requirements for the graduate degree.
+Graduate Assistants are categorized as Graduate Assistants, (GA 's), Graduate Research Assistants (GRA's) or Graduate Teaching Assistants (GTA's) and are defined according to the student's responsibilities.

-GAs, GRAs, and GTAs may be eligible for waiver of non-resident tuition in accordance with Oklahoma State Regents' Policy and resident tuition as determined by college tuition waiver resources.
+GAs, GRAs, and GTAs may be eligible for a non-resident tuition waiver in accordance with Oklahoma State Regents policy.
 A student must be appointed a GA, GRA, or GTA by the first day of class in order to receive a non-resident tuition waiver for that semester.